rackerlabs/rackspace-how-to/content/rackspace-email/updating-your-whois-information.md

    <img src="{% asset_path rackspace-email/updating-your-whois-information/contact_info.png %}" />

-5. Log into the mailbox listed as the WHOIS contact email address.
-Within a few minutes there should be an email asking you to verify the changes you just made.
+5. Log into the mailbox listed as the WHOIS contact email address to receive the email asking you to verify the changes you just made.

-6. Copy the provide URL and paste it into your browser's search bar or click the provide link.
+6. To verify your changes, click the link provided in the email or copy the provided URL and paste it into your browser's search bar.

    **Warning:** If you do not complete the verification process within 15 days of making changes, your domain will be suspended.
 This will cause disruption to any services tied to your domain.

-7. When the WHOIS change verification is completed successfully you will be taken to a confirmation screen stating that  you have successfully verified your registration contact information.
+7. When the WHOIS change verification is completed successfully, a confirmation screen displays showing that  you have successfully verified your registration contact information.